danielrna/awesome-dev/README.md

 # awesome-dev
-My favorite tools for development.
+My favorite tools and commands for development.
 Feel free to send PR for updates.

 CRON translation :
 https://crontab.guru/